 Now that your employees feel both responsible and integral in dealing with customers, you must ensure that their actions speak equally as loud as their words.
 Add “the three P’s” – poise, proficiency and a positive attitude – to your recipe for gold:

 - Poise: When a customer confronts an employee with an issue, the employee’s initial reaction sets the tone for the rest of the conflict resolution.
-Remind your employees to listen intently, use engaged body language, and respond when appropriate, all the while keeping their cool.
+Remind your employees to listen intently, use engaging body language, and respond when appropriate, all the while keeping their cool.
 This can defuse any proverbial bombs from exploding amidst the confrontation.

-- Positive Attitude: This attribute could be placed at the beginning, middle or end of the three P’s, because it’s critical for the whole process to succeed.
+- Positive Attitude: This attribute could be placed at the beginning, middle or end of the three P’s because it’s critical for the whole process to succeed.
 Being positive about the problem, and reassuring your customer that their issue is of the utmost concern to your company, has a universally calming effect on irate customers.
 If your employees have the proper skills and resolution empowerment, then a positive attitude will come naturally.

 Add a scoop of “thank you”